 Many AsTrE members have been delivering virtual training for many years.
 As a membership organisation, we are supporting our members moving to virtual learning by sharing best practices and preparing revised standards.
 Based on my own experience, these are my tips for delivering high-quality virtual education.

 As with classroom training, people prefer training that is interactive and moves along at a pace they can control, with plenty of opportunities to ask questions and discuss topics with the tutor.
 Many online learning environments provide fantastic tools to facilitate this interactivity.
 Most platforms have interactive whiteboards and chat facilities.
 One example I love is to cut and paste attendees comments onto the slides.
 Analysis risk using a probability impact grid or a power influence grid for stakeholder analysis are great exercises.
 For me, interactivity with the slides is a crucial feature of any on-learning environment; something I miss in a typical face-to-face course.

 Taking Time To Listen to Participants

-A simple on, but often mentioned by participants is the availability of session recording.
+A simple one, but often mentioned by participants, is the availability of session recording.
 Often people want to review sessions again.
-Providing recording is supported by almost platforms and enables participants to skip to the next sections.
+Providing a recording is supported by almost all platforms and enables participants to skip to the next sections.
 These should be available to everyone after each session.

 A typical session should last no more than 2 hours without a break.
-As in the face-to-face training, the sessions need to broken into bite-size parts, interspersed with exercises and case study work.
+As in face-to-face training courses, the sessions need to broken into bite-size parts, interspersed with exercises and case study work.
 Each session should start with a review of what was learning in the last session using a fast quiz or other exercise.

-These are my tips, over the next few weeks, we will be collating views from across the membership to develop an ASPECT standard for virtual learning.
+These are my tips, over the next few weeks, we will be collating views from across the membership to develop an AsTrE standard for virtual learning.